 Status: This project is complete.
 The final report and draft Bill were published on 2 April 2014.
-We have presented our recommendations to Government and await its response
+On 29 January 2015 the Government accepted the large majority of the recommendations we made in full and others in part

 This project was a review of the UK law relating to the regulation of health care professionals, and in England only, the regulation of social workers.